BarraQDA/nvivotools/README.md

 ### Linux

-Use your usual package manater to install one of `LibreOffice` or `OpenOffice`, plus `unoconv`.
+Use your usual package manager to install one of `LibreOffice` or `OpenOffice`, plus `unoconv`.
 The distribution should take care of Python compatibility issues by installing Python 3 if required.

 ### Windows